Effanuel/BitMEX-Open-Interest-chart/README.md

 - Save price and interest data to a file;
 - Read price/interest data to display on a chart;
+- Specify current price and Open Interest more clearly;

 <!-- LICENSE -->